Multi-discipline training day for the 49th Civil Engineer Squadron

-U.S. Air Force Senior Airman Kodjo Kouassivi, 49th Civil Engineer Squadron operations management journeyman, performs tactical combat casualty care on a dummy during a training day at Holloman Air Force Base, New Mexico, May 28, 2026.
+U.S. Air Force Airman Armando Sanchez, 49th Civil Engineer Squadron heating, ventilation, air conditioning, and refrigeration journeyman, performs tactical combat casualty care on a dummy during a training day for the 49th CES at Holloman Air Force Base, New Mexico, May 28, 2026.
 TCCC equips Airmen with the knowledge and skills needed to provide life-saving medical care to wounded service members.
 (U.S. Air Force photo by Airman 1st Class Elijah Strickland)

 |Date Taken: